Tilicho Lake Trek - 9 Days

 Trekking Grade

-This trek is described as moderate to difficult, with hikes lasting between 5-7 hours daily.
+This Tilicho Lake trek is described as moderate to difficult, with hikes lasting between 5-7 hours daily.
 Prior trekking experience is useful, but not essential.
-Being at least moderately fit and having a good mindset is more helpful, as there are some steep ascents, narrow trails and rocky terrain along the way, particularly between Shree Kharka and Tilicho base camp.
+Being at least moderately fit and having a good mindset is more helpful, as there are some steep ascents, narrow trails, and rocky terrain along the way, particularly between Shree Kharka and Tilicho base camp.

-We can certainly offer you an itinerary for the Tilicho Lake Trek based on your fitness level, travel time and interests.
-You could also combine your Tilicho trek with the Annapurna Circuit trek, or extend your trip to include a trek to Annapurna Base Camp or Mardi Himal Trek, Upper Mustang trek, or ethnic/cultural tours Ith Kathmandu or Pokhara.
-Just let us know your interests and we will do our utmost to customize your Himalayan adventure.
+We can certainly offer you an itinerary for the Tilicho Lake Trek based on your fitness level, travel time, and interests.
+You could also combine your Tilicho trek with the Annapurna Circuit trek, or extend your trip to include a trek to Annapurna Base Camp or Mardi Himal Trek, Upper Mustang trek, or ethnic/cultural tours in Kathmandu or Pokhara.
+Just let us know your interests, and we will do our utmost to customize your journey.

 FAQs